AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

       self.diameter_drain_pipe=diameter_drain_pipe

   @property
+  def UASB_area(self):
+      """This function calculates the surface area of the UASB canister """ area= pc.area_circle(self.UASB_diameter)
+      return area

+  @property
+  def volume_UASB(self):
+    """this function calculates volume of liquid inside UASB reactor, not including pipes""" vol=pc.area_circle(self.UASB_diameter)*self.effluent_H
+    return vol

+  @property
   def flow_rate_max(self):
     """this function estimates the max flow rate, given min HRT and volume of fluid inside canister, that the UASB can handle"""
-  Qmax=self.UASB_diameter/self.HRT
+    Qmax=(self.volume_UASB)/self.HRT
     return Qmax

   @property
-  def minor_losses(self):
+  def aggregate_k(self):
-  """This function calculates  the aggregate minor loss coefficient of the drain system from the holding tank into the 'canister' aka the 10 inch clear PVC pipe""" influent_K=self.n_elbows*minorloss.EL90_K_MINOR+minorloss.PIPE_EXIT_K_MINOR+minorloss.PIPE_ENTRANCE_K_MINOR return influent_K
+    """This function calculates  the aggregate minor loss coefficient of the drain system from the holding tank into the 'canister' aka the 10 inch clear PVC pipe""" influent_K=self.n_elbows*minorloss.EL90_K_MINOR+minorloss.PIPE_EXIT_K_MINOR+minorloss.PIPE_ENTRANCE_K_MINOR
+    return influent_K

   @property
-  def drain_time_target(self):
-  """This function calculates the target drain time of one dump of the tipping bucket to achieve the desired upflow velocity in the canister."""

-  @property
   def HG_per_dump(self):
-  """This function calculates the neccesary head gain per dump to achieve target upflow velocity and assuming that the water level in the canister is in line with the bottom of the larger pipe that connects the holding tank to the 1 inch influent pipe """
+    """This function calculates the head gain per dump, assuming that the water level in the canister is in line with the bottom of the "drain pipe" that connects the holding tank to the 1 inch influent pipe """

-  UASB_Q_dump=self.vol_dump/self.t_drain ##calculate flow rate through UASB as water from a dump of tipping bucket flows through the system
-  UASB_CA=pc.area_circle(self.UASB_diameter)
-  up_vel=UASB_Q_dump/UASB_CA
+    HG=self.vol_dump/self.diameter_drain_pipe
+    return HG

   @property
-  def diam_drain_pipe(self):
+  def area_drain_pipe(self):
-  """This function determines the necessary diameter of the pipe, which connects the holding tank to the influent pipe to acheive the desired head gain per dump, assuming that the water level in the canister is in line with the bottom of the larger pipe that connects the holding tank to the 1 inch influent pipe."""
+    area=pc.area_circle(self.diameter_drain_pipe)
+    return area

   @property
+  def drain_time(self):
+    """This function calculates how long it takes for a dump from the tipping bucket to drain into the tank, assuming that the bottom of the drain pipe (which connects the 1 inch pipe to the holding tank) is in line with the water level in the canister and does not begin draining out until the dump is complete.
+Note that this time should be approximately the same as the time it takes for the tipping bucket to fill up/fast enough to produce desired up flow velocity in the tank"""
+    #NOTE: should we include minor loss from holding tank to drain tank, or assume water just starts from drain tank
+    time = 8*self.area_drain_pipe/(np.pi*self.pipe_diam**2)*(self.HG_per_dump*self.aggregate_k/(2*pc.gravity))**(1/2)
+    return time

+  @property
+  def upflow_velocity(self):
+    """this function estimates the upflow velocity in the cannister during a pulse."""
+    UASB_Q_dump=self.vol_dump/self.t_drain ##calculate flow rate through UASB as water from a dump of tipping bucket flows through the system up_vel=UASB_Q_dump/self.UASB_area
+    return up_vel.to(u.m/u.s)

+  @property
   def bucket_fill_time(self):
-  """This function determines the estimated time it will take the tipping bucket to fill, using the estimated volume of one dump from the new, smaller tipping bucket size and the flow rate of water entering the UASB, according to the funciton flow_rate_max"""
+    """This function determines the estimated time it will take the tipping bucket to fill, using the estimated volume of one dump from the new, smaller tipping bucket size and the flow rate of water entering the UASB, according to the function flow_rate_max"""

-  @property
-  def drain_time(self):
-  """This function calculates how long it takes for a dump from the tipping bucket to drain into the tank, assuming that the bottom of the drain pipe (which connects the 1 inch pipe to the holding tank) is in line with the water level in the cannister and does not begin draining out until the dump is complete.
-Note that this time should be approximately the same as the time it takes for the tipping bucket to fill up"""
+    UASB_Q_dump=self.vol_dump/self.t_drain ##calculate flow rate through UASB as water from a dump of tipping bucket flows through the system up_vel=UASB_Q_dump/self.UASB_area
+    return up_vel.to(u.m/u.s)

+drain_times=np.zeros(len(D_avail))*u.s
+upflow_vels=np.zeros(len(D_avail))*u.m/u.s
+for i in range(0,len(D_avail)): myUASB=UASBtest(pipe_diam=D_avail[i])
+  drain_times[i]=UASBtest.drain_time
+  upflow_vels[i]=UASBtest.upflow_velocity

+plt.scatter(D_avail, drain_times)
+plt.title('Pipe Diameter vs Drain Time') plt.xlabel('Pipe Diameter (Inches)') plt.ylabel('Drain time (Seconds)')

+plt.scatter(D_avail, upflow_vels)
+plt.title('Pipe Diameter vs Upflow Velocity') plt.xlabel('Pipe Diameter (Inches)') plt.ylabel('Upflow Velocity (Meters/second)')
+plt.ylim(0, .01)
 ```

 ##Analysis of Python Documentation
 A major restriction on the influent system for the UASB was ensuring the ability to suspend the sludge particles in the reactor.
 This was dictated by the settling velocity for sludge particles.
 After conducting research into finding the settling velocity, the UASB team found that the velocity varies with density of sludge particles, ranging from 0.0009 m/s to 0.0167 m/s ((Miranda, Borges, & Monteggia 2017).
 As the 0.0167 cm/s up-flow occurs are exceptionally high densities of sludge, we would be requiring up-flow velocities closer the mean settling velocity of 0.0004m/s.
 Below are figures showing the calculated correlation between the pipe diameter and the drain time of the flow dividing tank, from which the up-flow velocity in the reactor was deduced.